 CASA by the Lakes is a nonprofit organization that recruits, trains, and supports quality volunteers whose mission is to advocate for the timely and safe placement of abused and neglected children, while offering encouragement, stability, and hope during a complex and critical time in the lives of these children.

 Angels Community Clinic provides health care for the working uninsured of Calloway County.

-Purchase Area Sexual Assault & Child Advocacy Center provides comprehensive trauma-informed intervention services assisting child and adult victims of sexual violence.
+Lotus Sexual Assault Resource and Children's Adovocacy Center provides comprehensive trauma-informed intervention services assisting child and adult victims of sexual violence.

 Gentry House assists families struggling with homelessness to transition into more stable, permanent housing.
 Outcomes are achieved by connecting clients with employment opportunities, facilitating educational goals, and monthly budgeting/household expense controls.

 Merryman House Domestic Crisis Center is committed to saving, building, and changing lives of those affected by domestic violence through crisis intervention, comprehensive advocacy and support, and economic empowerment programs.

 Calloway County 4-H creates opportunities and supportive environments for youth and adults to become component, caring, civically-minded citizens.

 Calloway County Extension Homemakers Association (Parent Education Workgroup)'s purpose is to improve the quality of individuals and families through community service, leadership development, and continuing education.